Gerry Bannan: Vanitas

 Gerry Bannan received his BFA in Printmaking from Tyler School of Art in Philadelphia, Pennsylvania, and his MFA in Painting from Pratt Institute in Brooklyn, New York.
 He is a long term Professor of Fine Arts at Patrick Henry Community College in Martinsville, Virginia.
 His work has been exhibited in solo and group exhibitions throughout the state of Virginia as well as in Atlanta, Georgia, and Philadelphia, Pennsylvania.
 Along with his wife, the artist Betsy Bannan, Gerry Bannan operates a fine art gallery and studio called BanG Studios in downtown Roanoke.

 Gerry Bannan: Vanitas is curated by Amy G. Moorefield, Deputy Director of Exhibitions, Taubman Museum of Art.
-This exhibition will be on display October 11, 2014 – March 21, 2015 in the David R. and Susan S. Goode Gallery.
+Exhibition framing provided by LinDor Arts of Roanoke, Linda and Dorsey Taylor, Owners.
+Sponsored in part by the Virginia Commission for the Arts and the National Endowment for the Arts, this exhibition will be on display October 11, 2014 – March 21, 2015 in the David R. and Susan S. Goode Gallery.

 To learn more about the artist, please visit www.gerrybannan.com